douglaasdg/douglaasdg/README.md

 ### Hello, Welcome! 👋
-I'm a Systems Analysis and Development student interested in working as a full-stack developer, exploring both front-end and back-end.
+I'm a Systems Analysis and Development and AppSec student interested in working as a full-stack developer and cyber security, exploring both front-end and back-end.
 I have an affinity for programming, logic, and problem-solving, and I'm constantly learning language tools such as HTML, CSS, JavaScript, JQuery, and modern frameworks.
 I'm in a career transition and seeking an opportunity to apply my knowledge to real-world projects and, over time,